 This seems like a no-brainer.
 However, there are certain situations where it is normal for applicants to pay for educational verification.
 This is especially true if you are hiring independent consultants.
 In such situations, you select the background screening company, and the consultant foots the bill.

-8 Things To Look For In An Education Verification Service
+What Are 8 Things To Look For In An Education Verification Service?

-There are may qualities which make an education verification service great.
+There are many qualities which make an education verification service great.
 However, the 8 most important ones are the following:

 In a nutshell, those are the 8 major things to consider when hiring an education verification service.
 However, the most important thing is for you to do your homework.
 Once you have a perfectly clear idea of why you need a verification service, then selecting the right one shouldn’t be much of a problem.
 Happy hunting!